 I have always had a crush on garlic but this recipe required a mammoth amount of this pungent vegetable - 8 whole cloves, in fact!
-I decided to keep the vampires from the door and I reduced the volume of cloves by half and simply fried them to flavour the oil, removing them with a slotted spoon and contuing with the recipe as instructed.
+I decided to keep the vampires from the door and I reduced the volume of cloves by half and simply fried them to flavour the oil, removing them with a slotted spoon and continuing with the recipe as instructed.

-After deciding to take the garlic flavoured oil approach, the overall cooking time for this did take a little longer overall but the outcome was well worth it.
-The flavours of the other vegetables would have been completely overpowered by 8 whole cloves!
+After deciding to take the garlic flavoured oil approach, the overall cooking time for this did take a little longer but the outcome was well worth it.
+The flavours of the other vegetables would have otherwise been completely overpowered by 8 whole cloves!

 Prep Time: 20 minutes

 Cook Time: 20-30 minutes

 2 tbsp cooking oil

 1 bunch spring onions, trimmed and cut into 1 inch lengths